Autonomy-Data-Unit/adulib/README.md

 Further instructions:

-- To export notebooks run nbl export.
+- To export notebooks run `nbl export`.
-- To clean notebooks run nbl clean.
+- To clean notebooks run `nbl clean`.
-- To see other available commands run just nbl.
+- To see other available commands run just `nbl`.
-- To add a new dependency run uv add package-name.
+- To add a new dependency run `uv add package-name`.
 See the the uv documentation for more details.
 - You need to git add all 'twinned' notebooks for the commit to be validated.
-For example, if you add nbs/my-nb.ipynb, you must also add pts/my-nb.pct.py.
+For example, if you add `nbs/my-nb.ipynb`, you must also add `pts/my-nb.pct.py`.
 <!-- #endregion -->